I am not sure why it is but so many people, myself included, have an incredibly strong emotional attachment to bananas.

 James Dale, Director of the Centre for Tropical Crops and Biocommodities at Queensland University of Technology in Australia, announced that the Bill and Melinda Gates Foundation had donated close to $10M to finance this project and that human trials would take place over a six-week period in the U.S.

-The results are expected to be revealed by the end of 2014, and the bananas used for the trials have been grown in Australia and are now being shipped to America.
+The results are expected to be revealed by the end of 2014, and the bananas used for the trials have been grown in Australia and are now being shipped to America for students to consume at Iowa State University.
 The bananas have already been tested on Mongolian gerbils.

 While these FrankenBananas may look like ordinary bananas on the outside, on the inside it is a completely different story.
 The flesh has a strong orange color to it, instead of a pale one.

 The ultimate goal is to have these bananas growing in Uganda and other African countries sometime within the next decade.
 It has been reported the approval for full-scale commercialization of genetically-modified crops in Uganda is expected by 2020.

 While saving kids from malnutrition in Africa makes for great headlines and is a very noble cause, the attempt to alleviate this problem through increased nutrition via the genetic-modification of one food, also known as biofortification, is just a horrible idea.